jrbeverly/wifi-web/README.md

 ## Summary

-Wifi.Web provides a visually friendly USB method for providing WiFi configurations.

-## Description

 If you have a camera-enabled device, you can quickly get WiFi connection details using a service like [qifi](https://qifi.org/) to generate a QR code.
 Then its as simple as scanning the code and connecting.

 Wifi.Web provides an autorun USB for quick wi-fi connection for devices that do not easily have access to a camera.
 It opens an HTML page that provides easy access to the WiFi.

-You can view a more complete version of the documentation at [viewdocs/wifi.web](http://jrbeverly.viewdocs.io/wifi.web).

 ## Installation